JustinSu11/clutch-call/README.md

 # To run locally
 Windows:
-1. Install a virtual environment in the root directory `\ClutchCall` `py -m venv .venv`
+1. Install a virtual environment in the root directory `py -m venv .venv`
 2. Activate the venv
 `.venv\Scripts\activate`